karanrana097/karanrana097/README.md

 I have knowledge of **Flutter** & **React.js** .
 I mainly write **C++, Dart, Python & JavaScript**.

-Few of my popular projects, libraries & apps are pinned below.
-Other than Flutter & React, I enjoy writing native C++ Windows (Win32, C++/WinRT) & Linux code (as used in my Flutter plugins & other libraries), dealing with audio/video playback, reverse engineering APIs & webscraping.
-I have good knowledge of object oriented programming, multi-threading & asynchrony as-well.

 💬 Mail me at <karanrana1706@gmail.com> or meet me on my [Linkedin](https://www.linkedin.com/in/karanrana097/) if you wish to hire me.